A generalization of moment-angle manifolds with non-contractible orbit spaces: Abstract

 \section{Abstract}

 We generalize the notion of moment-angle manifold over a simple convex polytope to an arbitrary nice manifold with corners.
 For a nice manifold with corners $Q$, we first compute the stable decomposition of the moment-angle manifold $\mathcal{Z}_Q$ via a construction called rim-cubicalization of $Q$.
 From this, we derive a formula to compute the integral cohomology group of $\mathcal{Z}_Q$ via the strata of $Q$.
 This generalizes the Hochster's formula for the moment-angle manifold over a simple convex polytope.
 Moreover, we obtain a description of the integral cohomology ring of $\mathcal{Z}_Q$ using the idea of partial diagonal maps.
 In addition, we define the notion of polyhedral product of a sequence of based CW-complexes over $Q$ and obtain similar results for these spaces as we do for $\mathcal{Z}_Q$.
 Using this general construction, we can compute the equivariant cohomology ring of $\mathcal{Z}_Q$ with respect to its canonical torus action from the Davis-Januszkiewicz space of $Q$.
 The result leads to the definition of a new notion called the topological face ring of $Q$, which generalizes the notion of face ring of a simple polytope.
-Meanwhile, we obtain some parallel results for the real moment-angle manifold $\R\mathcal{Z}_Q$ over $Q$.
+Moreover, the topological face ring of $Q$ computes the equivariant cohomology of all locally standard torus actions with $Q$ as the orbit space when the corresponding principal torus bundle over $Q$ is trivial.
+Meanwhile, we obtain some parallel results for the real moment-angle manifold $\R\mathcal{Z}_Q$ over $Q$ as well.